GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/integration-guide/index.md

 ---
 layout: 'layouts/doc-post.njk'
 title: 'Topics API integration guide'
-subhead: >
-  Learn how to work with the API, from end to end.
+subhead: Learn how to work with the API, from end to end.
-description: >
-  Learn how to work with the API, from end to end.
+description: Learn how to work with the API, from end to end.
 date: 2023-06-01
 authors:
   - thiagodiogo
+  - andreeacucu
+  - samdutton
 ---

 ## Goals